Home » Southern Comfort Food » White Chocolate Chip Raspberry Bread

 Instructions

-• Preheat the oven to 350°F. Butter and flour a 9 x 4 x 5 inch non stick loaf pan.
+• Preheat the oven to 350°F. Butter and flour a 9x4x5-inch non stick loaf pan.
 Set aside.

-• In a separate bowl whisk together the sour cream, melted butter, eggs, vanilla and almond extracts.
+• In a separate medium bowl whisk together the sour cream, melted butter, eggs, vanilla and almond extracts.

 • Toss the raspberries with the remaining 1 Tbsp all purpose flour.
 Gently mix into the batter along with the white chocolate chips.

-• Spread the batter evenly into the loaf pan.
+• Spread the batter evenly into the prepared loaf pan.
 Bounce on the counter a few ties to settle the batter.

 • Bake for 55-60 minutes until a toothpick inserted into the cake comes back clean.
 Cool in the pan on a cooling rack.

-• Dust with powdered sugar before serving.
+• Dust with powdered sugar then slice and serve.

 Nutrition